subhadipbhowmik/30-Days-Of-CPP/docs/day-others/segment_tree.md

 slug: tree-in-cpp
 ---

-## Segment Tree in C++
+## Fenwick Tree (Binary Indexed Tree) in C++

-This file provides a comprehensive explanation of segment trees and their implementation in C++.
+This file provides an explanation of Fenwick trees (also known as Binary Indexed Trees) and their implementation in C++.

-### What is a Segment Tree?
+### What is a Fenwick Tree?

-A segment tree is a data structure that efficiently stores information about intervals or segments.
-It is particularly useful for answering range queries, such as finding the sum, minimum, maximum, or any other aggregate function within a given range.
+A Fenwick tree is a data structure that efficiently supports two operations:

+- **Prefix Sum:** Calculate the sum of elements from index 1 to a given index.
+- **Update:** Modify the value of an element and update the prefix sums accordingly.

 **Key Properties:**

-- **Tree Structure:** A segment tree is a binary tree where each node represents a segment of the original array.
+- **Array Representation:** A Fenwick tree is represented as an array, where each element stores the sum of elements in a specific range of the original array.
-- **Complete Binary Tree:** The tree is a complete binary tree, meaning all levels are filled except possibly the last, which is filled from left to right.
-- **Segment Representation:** Each node represents a contiguous segment of the original array.
-The root node covers the entire array, and the children of a node represent the left and right halves of the parent's segment.
+- **Binary Indexed Tree:** The index of each element in the Fenwick tree is determined by its binary representation, with only the least significant set bit being considered.
-- **Efficient Querying:** Segment trees allow efficient retrieval of information about any sub-segment of the array using a recursive approach, typically with a time complexity of O(log n), where n is the size of the array.
+- **Efficient Operations:** Both prefix sum and update operations can be performed in O(log n) time, where n is the size of the array.

 ### Implementation in C++